tomeryeh/demo/cabble/docs/tutorial.md

 ```

-The Subcription part answer in manageRideProposal is :
+The <b>Subcription</b> part answer in manageRideProposal.

+If user is no availalable (i.e already involve in an other ride), the ride is silently declined.

 ```javascript
 	if (rideInfo.status.indexOf('proposed_by') !== -1) {